-- 7. Check the portable and automatic fire extinguishers for proper charge. - Check the battery charge of both engine batteries.
-Be sure that the batteries can start the engine(s) and the generator, if equipped, before proceeding on your cruise.
+- 7. Check the portable and automatic fire extinguishers for proper charge. - 8.
+Check the battery charge of both engine batteries.
+Be sure that the batteries can start the engine(s) and the generator, if equipped, before proceeding on your cruise. - 9.
+Check equipment for loose or missing fasteners.
+Be sure all fasteners are installed and properly tightened before operating equipment.